rbsec/sslscan/README.md

 * Added `--sleep` option to pause between requests.
 * Disable output for anything than specified checks `--no-preferred`.
 * Determine the list of CAs acceptable for client certificates `--show-client-cas`.
-* Experimental build support on OSX (credit MikeSchroll).
+* Experimental build support on OS X (credit MikeSchroll).
 * Flag some self-signed SSL certificates.
 * Experimental Windows support (credit jtesta).
 * Display EC curve names and DHE key lengths with OpenSSL >= 1.0.2 `--no-cipher-details`.
 * Flag weak DHE keys with OpenSSL >= 1.0.2 `--cipher-details`.
 * Flag expired certificates.
 * Flag TLSv1.0 ciphers in output as weak.
-* Experimental OSX support (static building only).
+* Experimental OS X support (static building only).
 * Support for scanning PostgreSQL servers (credit nuxi).
 * Check for TLS Fallback SCSV support.
 * Added StartTLS support for LDAP `--starttls-ldap`.
 * Added SNI support `--sni-name` (credit Ken).
 * Support STARTTLS for MySQL (credit bk2017).

-### Building on Windows
-Thanks to a patch by jtesta, sslscan can now be compiled on Windows.
-This can either be done natively or by cross-compiling from Linux.
-See INSTALL for instructions.

-Note that sslscan was originally written for Linux, and has not been extensively tested on Windows.
-As such, the Windows version should be considered experimental.

-Pre-build cross-compiled Windows binaries are available on the [GitHub Releases Page](https://github.com/rbsec/sslscan/releases).
+* Check for supported key exchange groups.
+* Check for supported server signature algorithms.

-### Building on OS X
+### Building on Linux
-There is experimental support for statically building on OS X, however this should be considered unsupported.
-You may need to install any dependencies required to compile OpenSSL from source on OS X. Once you have, just run:

-    make static

-### OpenSSL issues

-#### Statically linking a custom OpenSSL build

 It is possible to ignore the OpenSSL system installation and ship your own version.
-Although this results in a more resource-heavy `sslscan` binary (file size, memory consumption, etc.), this allows to enable both SSLv2 and SSLv3 ciphers.
-In comparison to the method of repackaging the Debian build, this custom OpenSSL build won't affect other tools on the same system, as they would use the version packaged by the distro's maintainers.
+Although this results in a more resource-heavy `sslscan` binary (file size, memory consumption, etc.), this allows some additional checks such as TLS compression.

-To compile your own OpenSSL version, you'll probably need to install the OpenSSL build dependencies:
+To compile your own OpenSSL version, you'll probably need to install the OpenSSL build dependencies (and enable the `deb-src` repos in your apt config):

     apt-get install build-essential git zlib1g-dev
     apt-get build-dep openssl